-The active ingredient is Juvederm is Hyaluronic Acid – a carbohydrate that is found naturally in our own skin.
-It is used to restore volume and to diminish unwanted lines and wrinkles.
 Juvederm works best on lines on the face that are called ‘static’ lines – these are lines you can still see when your face is relaxed, as opposed to ‘active’ lines, which you can see when you pull a particular expression.
 Juvederm can also be added to the lips to increase their fullness (as part of lip enhancement treatment).

-Juvederm is a dermal filler and its active ingredient, hyaluronic acid, retains more than 1000 times its weight in water.
+Juvederm's active ingredient, hyaluronic acid, retains more than 1,000 times its weight in water.
 As we age, the amount naturally contained in our skin, eyes and joints diminishes – especially once we pass 40.
 Babies have the most of it, which is why their skin is so dewy-looking and free from lines.

-Juvederm is injected directly into the skin where it is needed, and replaces hyaluronic acid.
-This super moisturizer plumps and lifts the skin to smooth away lines.
+Juvederm is injected directly into the skin where it is needed and replaces hyaluronic acid.
+This kind of super moisturizer plumps and lifts the skin to smooth away lines.

-The injections only take a matter of moments to do.
-It can take between 10 minutes and an hour, depending on how many areas you are having treated.
+Juvederm injections only take a matter of minutes to do.
+The entire treatment can take between 10 minutes and an hour, depending on how many areas you are having treated.

 Before the injection is given you will most likely be given a local anesthetic to numb the area to be treated, after which the Juvederm is injected directly into the skin using a fine needle.

-The effects last for around 3 months, but you can always have top-ups.
+The effects last for around three months, but you can always have top-ups.
 Check out some before and after Juvederm photos here.